-Pupils on Level 3 are listed on the Learning Support register and given targets on their pupil passport, to work towards.
+Pupils on Level 3 are listed on the Learning Support register and given targets, to work towards.
 The Head of Learning Support is able to provide staff with strategies on how to support learners.
 Some pupils on level 3 may also attend group sessions on a regular basis for targeted sessions on a particular skill.